DecisionsDev/odm-docker-kubernetes/authentication/README.md

 # Troubleshooting

-You should not encounter issue with the delivered openId tutorials because we generate the major configuration files.
+You should not encounter any issue with the delivered OpenID tutorials because we generate the major configuration files.
-But, it may happen that you encounter an issue configuring ODM with OpenId manually.
+However, you might encounter an issue when manually configuring IBM Operational Decision Manager (ODM) with OpenID.
-So, we provide here the most common issue you can face and how to solve them.
+We provide here the most common issues and how to solve them.

 The list is obviously not exhaustive.
-So, don't hesitate to contact us if you faced a specific issue that you think must figure in this helper.
+Do not hesitate to contact us if you face a specific issue that you think needs to be reported.

 ## Missing or invalid redirect

-  This error prevents you to access the login page.
+  This error prevents you from accessing the login page.
-  When you are trying to access an ODM console, according to the OpenId Application Flow, the openId ODM application is trying to reach a valid redirect URI.
+  When you try to access an ODM console, according to the OpenID Application Flow, the OpenID ODM application tries to reach a valid redirect URI.
   As explained in the documentation, the redirects are:
    * https://<Decision_Center_URL>/decisioncenter/openid/redirect/odm for the Decision Center
    * https://<Decision_Server_Console_URL>/res/openid/redirect/odm for the Decision Server Console

-  If you missed to provide a redirect URI or provide an invalid redirect URI, an error like **Invalid parameter: redirect_uri** will be displayed in the browser.
+  If you missed to provide a redirect URI or if you provide an invalid redirect URI, an error like **Invalid parameter: redirect_uri** is displayed in the browser.

-## Missing or invalid OpenId Server Certificate
+## Missing or invalid OpenID Server Certificate

-  For almost all OpenId server, the communication between ODM and the OpenId Server is secured using HTTPS.
+  For almost all OpenID servers, the communication between ODM and the OpenID Server is secured with HTTPS.

-  If you forgot to provide a valid certificate, you will get an exception in the browser like:
+  If you forgot to provide a valid certificate, you get an exception in the browser like:
   ```
   {"error_description":"OpenID Connect client returned with status: SEND_401","error":401}
   ```